-- The availability of two appropriate supervisors for PhD programmes;
+- the availability of two appropriate supervisors for PhD programmes;

-- A First or Upper Second Class Bachelor’s degree (or its international equivalent)
+- A First or Upper Second Class Bachelor’s degree (or its international equivalent).

-- A relevant Master’s degree, with Merit and a minimum average grade of 60% in both the taught modules and your dissertation (or international equivalent of 60%).
+- A relevant master’s degree, with Merit and a minimum average grade of 60% in both the taught course units and your dissertation (or international equivalent of 60%).

 - Evidence of English language ability - an internet-based TOEFL score of 100, with at least 25 in the writing component and at least 22 in all other components, or an overall IELTS score of 7.0, with at least 7.0 in the writing component and at least 6.0 in all other components.

 How to apply

-- Two references, one of which should be familiar with your academic work, on headed paper from the institution, signed, dated and stamped
+- two references, one of which should be familiar with your academic work, on headed paper from the institution, signed, dated and stamped;

-- Evidence of your English language proficiency, if applicable
+- evidence of your English language proficiency;

-Identifying a suitable supervisor
+Finding a supervisor

 Providing clear details of your research area or group within your research proposal will make it easier for us to identify suitable opportunities for you.

-Please check the 'PhD programmes' listings for relevant research groups to find a potential supervisor and include this in section 6 of the application form under 'proposed programme of study.'
+Please see PhD programmes for relevant research groups to find a potential supervisor, and include this in section six of the application form under 'Proposed programme of study'.